ansys/pyprimemesh/doc/source/getting_started/index.rst

 .. note::
    Docker image creation is supported from 2025 R1 version.

-Launching PyPrimeMesh Service
+Launching Ansys Prime Server
 ''''''''''''''''''''''''''''''

-PyPrimeMesh Service can be launched as follows:
+Ansys Prime Server can be launched as follows:

 .. code-block:: pycon